 In this session we welcome you to the programme and give you the information you need about AUT and the MBA.

-To graduate with an MBA you must successfully complete 180 points, made up of core papers (120 points) and elective papers (60 points).
+To graduate with an MBA you must successfully complete 180 points, made up of core courses (120 points) and elective courses (60 points).

-All papers are 10 points each unless stated otherwise.
-Each paper involves eight weeks of class learning; one three-hour class per week.
+All courses are 10 points each unless stated otherwise.
+Each course involves eight weeks of class learning; one three-hour class per week.
 This is followed by an examination week then a one-week preparation period for the following term.
 You can start the MBA at any one of the four terms.

 Textbooks are included in your course fees.

-You can also complete elective papers at one of AUT’s international business school partners or complete a special topic paper in a relevant area, subject to the approval of the MBA Director.
+You can also complete elective courses at one of AUT’s international business school partners or complete a special topic course in a relevant area, subject to the approval of the MBA Director.
 There are opportunities to work with start-up companies or for you to develop your own business idea or project.

 This MBA pathway is accredited by the Chartered Institute of Procurement and Supply (CIPS) as a route to achieving the CIPS Executive Diploma.
 The CIPS Executive Diploma is an advanced membership designation for CIPS members (MCIPS) and fellows (FCIPS) seeking further professional development and recognition as Chartered Procurement and Supply Professionals.

 You must successfully complete the MBA programme, including:

 The outcomes for graduates of the MBA are outlined in the Graduate Profile below.

 MBA graduates step up to take influential roles within key and growth industries in New Zealand and globally, and have the ability to significantly impact the business in which they operate and the effect these businesses have in a wider context.